holochain-open-dev/profiles/docs/guides/frontend/elements.md

 import "@holochain-open-dev/profiles/agent-avatar";
 ```

-Keep in mind that these elements should be placed inside a `<context-provider>` that provides the `ProfilesStore`.
+Keep in mind that these elements should be placed inside a `<context-provider>` that provides an initialized  `ProfilesStore`, associated with the `profilesStoreContext` context .
 Follow the [Adding the UI](/guides/setting-up/adding-the-frontend/) guide to get started, or read [this to know more about the context pattern](https://holochain-open-dev.github.io/reusable-modules/frontend/using#Context).

 Click on the selector on the right to look at all the elements available.